meizabel/documentation/motivation/strongly-typed.md

 application, must be strongly [typed](http://martinfowler.com/ieeeSoftware/whenType.pdf).

 ### Commands and Events
 Unlike some of  CQRS/ES frameworks which treat commands and events as Json objects, Spine promotes commands and events to be first class citizens in the application.
-That gives a lot of benefits in describing business logic.
+That gives a lot of benefits in describing the business logic.
 Not having to convert back-and-forth with Json gives some performance advantage at the same time.

 It all leads to an important advantage — the model [can be extended](https://developers.google.com/protocol-buffers/docs/proto3#updating) without breaking binary compatibility with client applications.